AwsGeek/lightsail-containers-nginx/README.md

    }
    ```

    This congiguration forwards all requests to the "flask" server.
-The hostname and port f the flask server are provided as environmental variables when the containers are run.
-More on this below.
+The hostname and port of the Flask server are provided as environmental variables when the containers are run.

    The Dockerfile for the Nginx reverse proxy uses the master Nginx alpine image and simply copies the configuration file to the appropriate directory.